JoJo Wooden

-Edward Lewis "JoJo" Wooden (born October 14, 1969) is an American football executive who most recently served as the senior director of player personnel for the Las Vegas Raiders of the National Football League (NFL).
+Edward Lewis "JoJo" Wooden (born October 14, 1969) is an American football executive who most serves as an area scout for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Syracuse Orangemen and had a stint with the Phoenix Cardinals in 1993.
 Wooden then spent several years as a coach before joining the New York Jets in a scouting position.
 After 16 years with the Jets, he joined the San Diego Chargers in 2013 as director of player personnel.
 Wooden served the end of the 2023 season as interim general manager after the firing of Tom Telesco.

 Early life

 Wooden was born on October 14, 1969, in Hartford, Connecticut.
 The brother of National Football League (NFL) player Terry Wooden, he attended Farmington High School where he was a team captain in football and basketball.
 He was first-team All-State in football, was the team MVP his last two years, and was also All-State in basketball while being the leading scorer in Class M with 26 points-per-game.
 He played in the annual state All-Star Game and was his side's MVP.